Akaito/blender2fvtt-grape-iso/README.md

 - [x] Hook nonsense-image tiles to walls.
 - [ ] Better tile positions?
       Have to figure out what 'better' even means here.
-      For a first go, probably just make it so using one of Isometric Worlds' tiles doesn't need re-adjustment after.
+      For a first go, maybe just make it so using one of The Iso Explorer's tiles doesn't need re-adjustment after?
 Or at least minimal re-adjustment.